 Despite the power of photoshop, angles, lighting and makeup, we still hold an inherent trust in photographs that should be respected.
 When someone signs up to meet with someone who they imagine to be roughly like A, they have every right to feel cheated or lied to if they are presented with B. Online dating is unreliable enough without getting surprised about how your date looks.

 So is it just more comfortable for girls to take up less space or be less trouble than guys, both physically and mentally because that’s just what we’re used to?
-Has the thought of always placing others above ourselves been reinforced throughout our lives so much so we believe this subservient position is where we should stay?
+Has the idea of always placing others above ourselves been reinforced throughout our lives so much so we believe this subservient position is where we should stay?
 I don’t think you’re living life to the fullest potential if you constantly worry about tiptoeing around other people.

 On the flip side, the guys were in no way polite in the way they left, and some comments they made were downright detestable.
 I know the situation was unexpected, but you should have all lived long enough to learn some common courtesy.
 Just because you felt deceived doesn’t mean you are allowed to be rude in return.